awsdocs/aws-php-developers-guide/doc_source/ec2-examples-using-elastic-ip-addresses.rst

 Credentials
 -----------

-Before running the example code, configure your AWS credentials, as described in :doc:`guide_credentials`.
+Before running the example code, configure your AWS credentials.
+See :doc:`guide_credentials`.

 Describe an Instance
 --------------------